-Avoid using strong acidic wheel cleaners, especially on spoked wheels.
+- Avoid using strong acidic wheel cleaners, especially on spoked wheels.
 If such products are used on hard-to-remove dirt, do not leave the cleaner on the affected area any longer than instructed.
-Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray.

-- Improper cleaning can damage plastic parts (such as cowlings, panels, etc.) and the mufflers.
+Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage plastic parts (such as cowlings, panels, windshields, headlight lenses, meter lenses, etc.) and the mufflers.
 Use only a soft, clean cloth or sponge with water to clean plastic.
 However, if the plastic parts cannot be thoroughly cleaned with water, diluted mild detergent with water may be used.
-Be sure to rinse off any detergent residue using plenty of water, as it is harmful to plastic parts. - Do not use any harsh chemical products on plastic parts.
-Be sure to avoid using cloths or sponges which have been in contact with strong or abrasive cleaning products, solvent or thinner, fuel (gasoline), rust removers or inhibitors, brake fluid, antifreeze or electrolyte. - Do not use high-pressure washers or steam-jet cleaners since they cause water seepage and deterioration in the following areas: seals (of wheel and swingarm bearings, fork and brakes), electric components (couplers, connectors, and switches), breather hoses and vents.
+Be sure to rinse

+- off any detergent residue using plenty of water, as it is harmful to plastic parts. - Do not use any harsh chemical products on plastic parts.
+Be sure to avoid using cloths or sponges which have been in contact with strong or abrasive cleaning products, solvent or thinner, fuel (gasoline), rust removers or inhibitors, brake fluid, antifreeze or electrolyte. - Do not use high-pressure washers or steam-jet cleaners since they cause water seepage and deterioration in the following areas: seals (of wheel and swingarm bearings, fork and brakes), electric components (couplers, connectors, instruments, switches and lights), breather hoses and vents. - For motorcycles equipped with a windshield: Do not use strong cleaners or hard sponges as they will cause dulling or scratching.
+Some cleaning compounds for plastic may leave scratches on the windshield.